neilpmayhew/udacity-data-eng-nd-capstone/README.md

 ## Data Exploration

 Data exploration was conducted using jupyter notebooks and pandas.
-Please see data-exploration-opl.ipynb and data-exploration-federdation.ipynb for documentation of this process and findings.
+Please see data-exploration-opl.ipynb and data-exploration-federdation.ipynb for documentation of this process and the findings.

 ## Data Model